asab-se/yaml-reader/README.md

 The asynchronous read provides promise based and callback based support, thus you can choose the style you like better.

+## Notes

+yaml-reader is written in ECMA 6 (Node version 8.11.1).
+Be sure your node version can handle this.

 ## Installation